hroptatyr/echse/index.md

-While one of echse' objectives is to define recurring events in a widely-adopted format (for obvious reasons of interoperability), another, even more important objective is to concisely and accurately define recurring events.
+While one of echse' objectives is to define recurring events in a widely-adopted format (for obvious reasons of interoperability), another, even more important objective is to concisely and accurately express a task's surroundings.

+[RFC 5545][1] comes preloaded with oodles of fields and syntax to describe calendar events, how to display them in a PIM application, who they affect and how and when and whatnot.
+Needless to say that's not enough for an automated task executor.

+The following list maps RFC 5545 fields into our problem domain:

+SUMMARY
+: Conveys the command line to execute.

+ORGANIZER
+: Specifies from whom sent mails appear to be.

+ATTENDEE
+: Specifies to whom mail output is sent.

+DTSTART
+: Start date/time of the job.

+DTEND
+: If the job is still running by then kill it.

+DURATION
+: Another way to express the time limit on a job.

+LOCATION
+: Run the job with the working directory set to this.

+X-ECHS-SHELL
+: Execute the command line through this shell (must support `-c CMD`).

+X-ECHS-IFILE
+: Pass this file to the command as stdin.

+X-ECHS-OFILE
+: Write any output on stdout into this file.

+X-ECHS-EFILE
+: Write any output on stderr into this file.

+X-ECHS-MAIL-OUT
+: If set to non-0 any output written on stdout is included in the mail.

+X-ECHS-MAIL-ERR
+: If set to non-0 any output written on stderr is included in the mail.

+X-ECHS-MAX-SIMUL
+: A job is only run this many times simultaneously.

-[RFC 5545][1] RRULEs are powerful but yet not powerful enough to capture common recurrences such as Easter, or too verbose to capture recurrences like the weekday after the fourth Sunday every month (which is either the fourth or fifth Monday or the first Monday of the following month).
+Also, [RFC 5545][1] RRULEs are powerful but yet not powerful enough to capture common recurrences such as Easter, or too verbose to capture recurrences like the weekday after the fourth Sunday every month (which is either the fourth or fifth Monday or the first Monday of the following month).

 For that matter, we decided to extend RFC 5545 by additional RRULE
 parts: